CSC207-2022F-UofT/course-project-Team-Stonks/README.md

 ## Search Stock use case
 This use case provides the interface to allow users to search any stock and view it's stock price fluctuations over a varied period of time.
 This use case directly links to both sell and buy stock.
 This use case has the following functions:
+- isValidStock()
+  - Check with the API if the stock is valid.
+Throw an exception if it is not and tell the user to try again
+- SearchStock()
+  - Assigns the stock from the API to the stock object
+- GetHisData()
+  - Get the historical data of the stock from the API
+- SortHistoricalData()
+  - Sort the historical data from the API into a list of dates and a list of prices
+- GetStockValue()
+  - Get the current stock price from the API

 ## Buy Stock use case
 This use case provides the interface to allow users to buy a stock after having selected a stock in the search stock case.
 This use case has the following functions: